 The abundance and reproductive success of sport and forage fishes were monitored at 12 fixed sites established in 1968.
-Beach seining was conducted in late summer using a 75- x 9-foot x 1⁄4 inch square mesh beach seine.
+Beach seining was conducted in late summer using a 75- x 9-foot x 1/4 inch square mesh beach seine.
 Fish were sorted by species and counted.

 Historically, the abundance of YOY fishes is correlated with the magnitude of spring run-off and annual fluctuations in water levels within Fresno Reservoir.
-Extreme water draw-downs in Fresno in 2001, 2002 and 2017 due to drought conditions, greatly reduced the reproductive success of most fishes (Table 10).
+Extreme water drawdowns in Fresno in 2001, 2002, 2017 and 2020 due to drought conditions and infrastructure failure, greatly reduced the reproductive success and survival of most juvenile fishes (Table 10).

 Excellent water conditions had persisted within the reservoir since 2008.
 From 2008-2016, Fresno filled to capacity and flooded a substantial amount of shoreline vegetation, creating prime spawning and rearing habitat.
-Summer seining efforts revealed walleye, northern pike, yellow perch, spottail shiner, and black crappie, all benefited from this rise in water levels with excellent reproduction and survival (Table 10).
+In these years, summer seining efforts revealed walleye, northern pike, yellow perch, spottail shiner, and black crappie, all benefited from this rise in water levels with excellent reproduction and survival (Table 10).

 The number of walleye, black crappie and spottail shiner observed during summer seining in 2018 and 2019 suggest spawning conditions were favorable for both early and late spawning fishes (Table 10).
-Although not strongly represented during our seining efforts, a strong black crappie year-class was also produced in 2018, based on fall gill net surveys (Figure 19).
+Although not strongly represented during our seining efforts, a strong black crappie yearclass was also produced in 2018, based on fall gill net surveys (Figure 21).
 Overall, production of key forage fishes was strong in 2018 and 2019.
-The percentage of empty walleye stomachs in 2018 was the lowest observed since FWP started checking stomach contents in 2012 (Figure 12).
+The percentage of empty walleye stomachs in 2018 was the lowest observed since FWP started checking stomach contents in 2012 (Figure 13).
 This percentage stayed low once again in 2019.
+Walleye have been the one species that has shown spawning success and survival of juveniles during the recent drawdowns in 2017 and 2020 (Table 10; Figure 17).

-Table 10. - A summary of forage fish and young-of-year forage and sport fish collected using a 75- \times 9-foot x $\frac{1}{4}$ inch square mesh beach seine in Fresno Reservoir, 1998-2019.
+Table 10. - A summary of forage fish and young-of-year forage and sport fish collected using a 75- x 9-foot x 1 / 4 inch square mesh beach seine in Fresno Reservoir, 1998-2020.